Episodic Multi-armed Bandits: Acknowledgement

-The contributions are summarized as follows: \begin{itemize} \item We propose a new online learning model called S-MAB.
-S-MAB covers other learning models including the online adaptive submodular maximization problem \cite{gabillon2013adaptive} as special cases. \item For the offline S-MAB problem, we propose a benchmark which selects the next action by maximizing the immediate gain. \item We propose the {\em Feedback Adaptive Learning} (FAL) algorithm as a solution to the S-MAB problem. \item We prove (i) a problem-independent confidence bound on the gains of the sequence of actions chosen by FAL, (ii) a finite regret bound that holds with high probability, (iii) a logarithmic in the number of rounds bound on the expected regret. \item We perform experiments on FAL by formulating a medical screening scenario as an S-MAB, and compare the performance of FAL with existing methods. \end{itemize}
+The contributions are summarized as follows: \begin{itemize} \item We propose a new online learning model called eMAB, which covers other learning models including the online adaptive submodular maximization problem \cite{gabillon2013adaptive} as special cases and propose the {\em FeedBack Adaptive Learning} (FeedBAL) algorithm. \item We compare FeedBAL with a benchmark that always chooses the myopic best action given the current feedback, and prove that it achieves $O(\log n)$ regret, where $n$ denotes the number of episodes.
+Moreover, the regret has polynomial dependence on the number of steps, actions and states. \item We perform experiments on FeedBAL and compare its performance with existing methods. \end{itemize}

 Rest of the paper is organized as follows.
 Problem formulation, and the definitions of the benchmark and the regret are given in Section \ref{sec:Formalism_Algorithm_Analysis}.
 The learning algorithm is introduced in Section \ref{sec:percel}.
 Regret analysis of this algorithm is provided in Section \ref{sec:regret}.
-Illustrative results on a medical screening application is given in Section \ref{sec:exp}.
-Related work is given in Section \ref{sec:related}, followed by the concluding remarks given in Section \ref{sec:conc}.
+Illustrative results are given in Section \ref{sec:exp}.
+Related work and concluding remarks are given in Sections \ref{sec:related} and \ref{sec:conc} respectively. \revn{All proofs are given in the supplemental document.}